jschanker/molloy-virtual-world-scrabble/pictures/locations.md

 Locations
 ==
-Upload your pictures to this directory and after you do this, adding a table row for each one.
+Upload your pictures to this directory and after you do this, add a table row for each one.
 Follow the format of the example, and include all of the decimal digits in the latitudes and longitudes.
 Be sure to click Preview before committing your changes.

 Image file name        | Latitude              | Longitude             |Picture
 -----------------------|-----------------------|-----------------------|-----------------------